imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/exercises.md

 2)

-TODO - *We defined the meaning of protocol at the start of this section.
-List any four key elements of a protocol.
-Feel free to use examples to strengthen your explanations.*

 A protocol is an agreed-upon format that devices on a network utilize to share messages.
 It is, in essence, the language of the network.
+Some features of a protocol include -

+- Ability to identify and correct any errors that occur during data transmission
+- Ability to encrypt data being sent
+- Ability to break data up into packet sized chunks and reassemble these packets
+- Ability to compress data being sent

 3)